 Importantly, we expect that you will schedule your time on the trail to fit well with your family, work, and play time.
 In fact, we encourage you to keep that folding saw or telescoping loppers in your pack, get out for a big ride, tackle fallen trees or a remote section of trail corridor or trail tread, and report your total volunteer hours as your entire door to door effort.
 We’ll leverage your volunteer time and efforts to help secure additional funding towards more local trail improvement projects.

-Upcoming Training Evenings
+FREE Training Evenings

-May & June dates to be announced.
+More dates in May & June to be announced, stay tuned!

 Trail Agents receive a complimentary set of lightweight portable loppers after finishing training.
 Additional portable tools can be borrowed from RFMBA’s tool cache.